1482: Tatars plunder Kiev, Ukraine.

 1979: Pioneer 11 makes the first fly-by of Saturn.

 1983: The USSR is accused of shooting down a South Korean civilian airliner which is missing off Russia’s eastern coast.
+On the same day, guitarist Mick Jones is fired from The Clash.

 1985: A US-French expedition locates the wreckage of HMS Titanic off Newfoundland.